-Do not submit any additional support material (singular) outside of what is required below.
+Only submit support material that is related to your festival activities.
+Do not submit any additional support material outside what is described below.
 Excess support material, including multiple links to materials within a single uploaded document, will not be reviewed and may negatively impact the assessment of your application.